 When writing a datasheet, web copy, case study or other collateral piece, I start by thinking about what the first paragraph should say that will make the reader want to keep reading and learn more.
 For a new website, I think first about what the home page splash screen should say and what graphic should accompany it.

-If that first impression message is not compelling, your audience will most likely tune out rather than bother to continue paying attention.
+If the first impression of your messaging is not compelling, is not engaging, your audience will probably tune out rather than bother to continue paying attention.

 For a presentation deck, I like to define a really good “icebreaker” slide first before anything else.
 It might be a compelling – even alarming – stat with a strong supporting graphic.
 It can be a quick story or interactive game, as long as it is directly relevant to your presentation.
 I once attended a breakout in which the presenter led off with an awkward “tell to your neighbor something interesting about yourself” exercise that had nothing to do with his chosen topic.
 It merely distracted the audience from his presentation.